 Mackinac Island is quite famous for its delicious locally made fudge, and there’s a wide selection of stores where you can get your sweet fix.
-Many establishments let you see how the candy is made – the island’s shops produce some 10,000 pounds of fudge every day during the high season!
+Many establishments let you see how the candy is made – the island’s shops produce some 10,000 pounds of fudge daily during the high season!

 There are plenty of samples to help you pick your favorites.
-Try exciting flavors like raspberry truffle, vanilla salted caramel, amaretto, chocolate cherry, chocolate mint, and many, many more.
+Try exciting flavors like raspberry truffle, vanilla salted caramel, amaretto, chocolate cherry, chocolate mint, and many more.
 A box of fudge also makes the perfect gift for family and friends.

 14. Appreciate Art in Mackinac Arts Council Gallery